Are you looking for for a guide to Koko Crater Botanical Garden? This guide from a Hawaii local has everything you need to know!

 Basically, if you only take the time to see one section of the garden, this is the one that I recommend.

 You might not have expected a full-on hiking trail in the middle of a botanical garden, but Koko Crater Botanical Garden certainly has one!

 The two-mile loop around the rest of the gardens (not including the plumeria grove) is where you’ll get your exercise in, and also where you’ll be able to see glimpses of plants from all over the world.
 From a cactus garden to dryland palms to the plants of Africa and the flora of Hawaii, it’s kind of like a tour of the plants of the world – all within two miles!

 If you do decide to do this two-mile loop, be sure to take a picture of the map that you see when you first walk into gardens.
 There are parts of the path between the sections that can sometimes be rather long and can make you feel like you’ve wandered off of the path, even if you haven’t.
 Taking a picture of the map will prevent that issue, as you will be mentally prepared for a section of trail without any specific plant area.

-Have Some Lunch
+Munch on Some Lunch